Common name: Mountain heather

 A top dressing with a balanced fertiliser raked in at the start of the season should keep the plants going for the rest of the season.

-Plants grown in pots in an alpine should be fed monthly with a balanced fertilser.
+Plants grown in pots in an alpine house should be fed monthly with a balanced fertilser.

 Pests and Disease: